 ACC-111 Introduction to Accounting 3 s.h.

 BCA-215 Computer Business Applications 3 s.h.

 BUS-102 Introduction to Business 3 s.h.

 MGT-101 Principles of Management 3 s.h.

 MKT-140 Principles of Selling 3 s.h.

-· - 15 s.h.
+- 15 s.h.

 BCA-152 Comprehensive Spreadsheets 3 s.h.

 BUS-122 Emerging Business Practices and Technologies 3 s.h.

-Workplace Professionalism
+BUS-162 Workplace Professionalism 3 s.h.

 MKT-110 Principles of Marketing 3 s.h.

 MKT-150 Principles of Advertising 3 s.h.

 , 15 s.h.

+Prerequisite: BUS-102 Introduction to Business is recommended.
 Prerequisite: BCA-101 Introduction to Computers and Information Systems or BCA-215 Computer Business Applications.

 - Talk to the Business Internship Coordinator or your Counselor to decide when in your college career you should participate in an internship. - 2.
-Enroll in and pass Workplace Professionalism (BUS-162). - Workplace Professionalism is a 3 s.h. course that is a prerequisite to Business Internships ~ it can be taken at any time prior to a Business Internship. - 3.
-Upon passing Workplace Professionalism, the student is eligible for a Business Internship (BUS-225). - Students may register for a Business Internship only when they have located, secured and have had the internship site approved with the Business Internship Coordinator. - Business Internship credit ranges from 1 s.h. to 5 s.h. ~ this must be determined prior to registering for the course.
+Enroll in and pass Workplace Professionalism (BUS-162). - Workplace Professionalism is a 3 s.h. course that is a prerequisite to Business Internships ~ it can be taken at any time prior to a Business Internship. - Upon passing Workplace Professionalism, the student is eligible for a Business Internship (BUS-225). - Students may register for a Business Internship only when they have located, secured and have had the internship site approved with the Business Internship Coordinator. - Business Internship credit ranges from 1 s.h. to 5 s.h. ~ this must be determined prior to registering for the course.